Spider-Man: Homecoming: Cast

 A criminal looking to purchase weapons from Toomes.
+The character's moniker from the comics, "Prowler", is listed as one of his aliases, although he is not referred to as such in the film.
 Davis is the uncle of Miles Morales, an inheritor of the Spider-Man mantle, in the comics.
-Glover voiced Morales in the Ultimate Spider-Man television series, and campaigned to portray Spider-Man in a film in 2010.
+Glover voiced Morales in the television series Ultimate Spider-Man (2012–2017), and campaigned to portray Spider-Man in a film in 2010.
 Watts was aware of the campaign, and as soon as he was hired he asked Feige about casting Glover.
 The role was designed as "a surprise treat for fans", with Davis mentioning his nephew to set up Morales potentially appearing in a future MCU film.
 Watts insisted Glover accept the part, assuring him that if he declined the offer, he would have scrapped Davis from the film.